paleobot/pbot-dev/Field definitions/Person Node fields.md

 * Entry type: free text
 * Considerations: We need to make sure that duplicate entries are not being created.
 Important for inclusivity to accommodate accent marks and basic non-English characters (examples: ä  æ  ç   ñ).
 We need to provide instructions on whether extra parts of a name (e.g. III, Jr.) also get included here.

-### Given name
-* PBot: given: [given]
-* dwc:
-* Info: Given name of the person.
-If the given name is unknown, you may enter an initial only.
-* Entry type: free text
-* Considerations: Encourage middle initials to be able to easily differentiate among people?
-Do we need to worry about this?
-Do we need middle initials to be able to properly enter references?

 ## Optional fields:
 ### Middle name / Middle initial